AlexBHarley/deepstream.io-website/src/docs/client-js/datasync-record/readme.md

 ### ready
 Emitted once the record has received its current data from the server.

+### hasProviderChanged
+Emitted whenever the `hasProvider` property has been changed.
+Argument is the `hasProvider` property.

 ### delete
 Emitted when the record was deleted, whether by this client or by another.